CJN appointment, 2023 budget estimates, security top Senate agenda – Lawan - Newsdiaryonline

-President of Senate, Dr Ahmad Lawan said the confirmation of appointment of the acting Chief Justice of Nigeria and consideration of anticipated budget proposals for 2023 would be the immediate attention of Senate on resumption
+The President of the Senate, Ahmad Lawan said on Friday the confirmation of the appointment of the acting Chief Justice of Nigeria and the consideration of the anticipated budget proposals for 2023 will engage the immediate attention of the Senate on resumption next week.

-The Senate is expected to resume from it’s two months annual summer recess on Sept.
-20.
+The Senate is expected to resume from it’s two months annual summer recess next Tuesday.

-Lawan spoke on Friday in.
-Abuja, while responding to questions from Senate correspondents after inspecting renovation work at the temporary venue for the sitting of the Senate in the light of the ongoing remodeling of the main Senate chamber.
+Lawan spoke while responding to questions from Senate correspondents after inspecting the renovation work at the temporary venue for the sitting of the Senate in the light of the ongoing remodeling of the main Senate chamber.

-Expressing satisfaction on the work done on the makeshift chamber, Lawan said:
+Expressing satisfaction on the work done on the makeshift chamber, Lawan told reporters:

 “This is going to be our temporary chamber for sometime, some months and I’m aware that it will be here that we will conduct the business of the Senate up till next year by the Grace of God.
 That is not an issue.